Troubleshooting and Frequently Asked Questions (FAQs) about Auto-Target activities in Adobe Target.

 You can begin looking at the results of your Auto-Target test after you have at least two experiences with models built (green checkmark) for the experience that has models built.

 This feature lets you route the entire control traffic to a specific experience, based on the traffic-allocation percentage configured in the activity.
 You can then evaluate the performance reports of the personalized traffic against control traffic to that one experience.

 For more information, see Use a specific experience as control.

 Adobe does not recommend that you change the goal metric midway through an activity.
 Although it is possible to change the goal metric during an activity using the Target UI, you should always start a new activity.
 Adobe does not warranty what happens if you change the goal metric in an activity after it is running.

 This recommendation applies to Auto-Allocate, Auto-Target, and Automated Personalization activities that use either Target or Analytics (A4T) as the reporting source.

 Using the Reset Report Data option for Auto-Target activities is not suggested.
 Although it removes the visible reporting data, this option does not remove all training records from the Auto-Target model.
 Instead of using the Reset Report Data option for Auto-Target activities, create a new activity and de-activate the original activity.

-Target builds one model per experience, so removing one experience means Target will just build one fewer model, and won’t affect models for the other experiences.
+Target builds one model per experience, so removing one experience means Target builds one fewer model and won’t affect models for the other experiences.

 For example, suppose you have an Auto-Target activity with eight experiences and you don’t like the performance of one experience.
-You can remove that experience and it won’t affect the models for the seven remaining experiences.
+You can remove that experience and it doesn’t affect the models for the seven remaining experiences.